 ✥ ✥ ✥

-As the Development Team is small, cross-functional and stable, many of the common problems that come in product development are obviated.
-This creates the opportunity for the team to become autonomous and self-organising as well as aligned with the product.
-Self-organisation occurs with local interaction, the Scrum Team creates context for these local interactions helping to align the goals of the team with the direction of the product.
+Because the Development Team is small, cross-functional, and stable, many of the common problems that come in product development can be avoided.
+This creates the opportunity for the team to become autonomous and self-organizing as well as aligned with the product.
+Self-Organizing Teams form with local interaction, the Scrum Team creates context for these local interactions helping to align the goals of the team with the direction of the product.